ietf-wg-alto/draft-ietf-alto-unified-props-new/concept.md

 associations with defining information resources, the document that defines this entity domain type specifies the media type of the potential defining information resource.
-Likewise, the IANA registration of an entity domain type also specifies the media type of potential defining information resources.
+Likewise, the IANA registration of an entity domain type also specifies the media type of the potential defining information resource.

 When the Client wants to use a resource-specific entity domain, it needs to be cognizant of the media-type of its defining information resource.
 If the